Driving License

 Carpooling/car sharing

 Carpooling and car sharing are becoming increasingly popular in the Netherlands.
-According to Statista, it is expected that there will be up to 700,000 users of car sharing in the Netherlands by 2026.
+According to Statista, up to 700,000 car-sharing users are expected in the country by 2026.

 Some popular car-sharing apps in the Netherlands include: